 Posture indicates what the nervous system is doing at the involuntary/subconscious level.
 When we assess posture we are assessing subconscious brain activity.
 Posture is a finger pointing to the moon (or brain in this case!).

 For example, consider a very stooped posture, with rounded shoulders and head forward, flat lower back and pelvis tucked under.
 This would be indicative of Red Light Reflex (Spinal flexion).
-I do not think the person has ‘bad’ posture or that they need to strengthen their muscles of extension.
+When I observe this in a client, I do not think the person has ‘bad’ posture or that they need to strengthen their muscles of extension.
 I merely note that their nervous system at the subconscious level, is drawing them into the pattern of flexion.
 If this is the most prominent pattern of contraction of their posture or process, it gives me a starting point from which to work.

 Once we begin to see posture not as a result of biomechanical structure but as a result of continuous subconscious brain output, we can change our approach.
 The focus shifts upstream to the brain, not down stream to the muscles and/or bones.
 Now the goal will be to change subconscious nervous system output.
 New problem, new solution.